google-gemini/generative-ai-python/docs/api/google/generativeai/generate_embeddings.md

 `client`<a id="client"></a>
 </td>
 <td>
-If you're not relying on a default client, you pass a `glm.TextServiceClient` instead.
+If you're not relying on a default client, you pass a `glm.GenerativeServiceClient` instead.
 </td>
 </tr><tr>
 <td>